 Once Hawaii reaches a 70% vaccination rate, all travel restrictions will be lifted.
 In other words, at that point the state won’t even require pre-travel testing for unvaccinated travelers.
 Similarly, we can expect dining capacity to increase to 100%, larger gatherings to be permitted, and mask regulations to at least be eased further.

-The problem in Hawaii — just as in other states — is that the vaccine distribution rate is dropping significantly.
-In Hawaii it’s now about half of what it was a month ago, and presumably it will continue to drop.
+The problem in general in the United States is that the vaccine distribution rate is dropping significantly.
+Even though Hawaii is offering some incentives to get people vaccinated, the state is seeing the vaccination rate drop every week.
 Those who are motivated to do so have already gotten the vaccine, while others are either against the vaccine, or simply can’t be motivated to get it.
-On the plus side, there are plenty of people who got their first shot, and should hopefully get their second shot in the coming days and weeks.